sir-lab/data-release/README.md

 The datasets used in our paper can be downloaded here:

 ### Huawei Private

+This dataset contains 141 days (collected over 235 days) for 200 functions.

 |Metric         |Minute         |Second      |Description    |
 |---------------|---------------|------------|---------------|
 |Function ID | - | - |Unique function identifier out of 200 (0-199) |